How to Granite Sealer

 Granite sealers are easy to work with.
 As with any specialty product, always read the application instructions, and follow them to the letter.

-Many granite sealers tell you to apply them to dry granite.
+Yes, granite sealers should be applied to dry granite.
 This is very important.
 Be aware of what dry means.
 This doesn't mean clean the countertop and then dry it with a paper towel.

-Water from the cleaning process can seep into the granite just as a liquid that might stain it.
-If water is in the small cracks, fissures and spaces between the crystals, the sealer can't penetrate into the granite.
+For one thing, water from the cleaning process can seep into the granite just as a liquid that might stain it.
+If water is in the small cracks, fissures, and spaces between the crystals, the sealer can't penetrate into the granite.

 Clean the granite and let it sit for 24 hours or allow a fan to blow across the granite for eight hours.
 Wet granite has a richer color than dry granite, so wait for the granite to get that faded look before opening the sealer.

-Once the sealer is dry, buff it with an old terry-cloth bath towel.
+Yes, buffing the granite creates a wonderful shine.
+Buff the granite with an old terry-cloth bath towel after the sealer dries.
 These rough cloths do a fantastic job of making the granite shine.

 Cordless orbital buffers will really make this buff job easy.